-İbn Kesîr, el-Bidâye ve'n-nihâye, Beirut 2004, II, 1477; Van Vloten, Emevi Devrinde Arap Hâkimiyeti Şia ve Mesih Akideleri Üzerine Araştırmalar, tran.
+53 İbn Kesîr, el-Bidâye ve'n-nihâye, Beirut 2004, II, 1477; Van Vloten, Emevi Devrinde Arap Hâkimiyeti Şia ve Mesih Akideleri Üzerine Araştırmalar, tran.
 Mehmed S. Hatiboğlu, Ankara 1986, p.
 40-41, 76-77.

-Azîmâbâdî, Avnü'l-mabûd, Beytü'l-efkâr ed-Devliyye, Ammân undated, p.
+54 Azîmâbâdî, Avnü'l-mabûd, Beytû'l-efkâr ed-Devliyye, Ammân undated, p.
 1839-1840.
 Also see Ibn Khaldun, el-Muqaddimah, Beirut undated, p.
 313-314.

-Mustafa Bıyık, Armegedon ve Tanrı Krallığı, Ankara 2008, p.
+55 Mustafa Bıyık, Armegedon ve Tanrı Krallığı, Ankara 2008, p.
 251-259.

-Muslim, "Fitan", 9 (no. 2897).
+56 Muslim, "Fitan", 9 (no. 2897).

-In their propaganda for Turkey, DAESH presents it as a divine news that they will be the ones conquering Istanbul.
-Also based on the narrations in fitan literature, they claim that Istanbul will capitulate to their army with takbirs and without any clash.
+narrations in fitan literature,57 they claim that Istanbul will capitulate to their army with takbirs and without any clash.58

 However, the reality is that Istanbul was conquered in 1453 by Mehmed the Conqueror.
 It is a known fact that the hadith attributed to the Prophet (saw) which serves as encouragement and objective saying, "Verily, Constantinople shall be conquered.
-What an excellent commander is its commander and what an excellent army is its army!" depicts this conquest.
-So, the opinions about expecting a new conquest near the doomsday is extremely meaningless and indecent.
+What an excellent commander is its commander and what an excellent army is its army!"
+59 depicts 60 this conquest.
+61 So, the opinions about expecting a new conquest near the doomsday is extremely meaningless and indecent.
 Until modern times, there has never been any hesitation from the past ulama about the conquest of Istanbul by Mehmed the Conqueror.
 Despite that, DAESH uses a manipulative narrative towards their target audience saying Istanbul will be conquered again.

 In that context, while DAESH seeks support from narrations for its own legitimacy, it is seen that their opponents also refer to narrations to alienate and pacify DAESH.
-While stories about Kharijites in hadith literature are linked to DAESH on one side, on the other, something that is narrated as a statement from Ali (RA) but is seriously questionable
+While stories about Kharijites in hadith literature are linked to DAESH on one side, on the other, something that is narrated as a statement from Ali (RA) but is seriously questionable based on hadith criteria is identified with DAESH.
+The narration is as follows: "Stay where you are when you see the black banners."

-Muslim, "Fitan", 18 (no. 2920); Ibn Majah, "Fitan", 35 (no. 4094).
+57 Muslim, "Fitan", 18 (no. 2920); Ibn Majah, "Fitan", 35 (no. 4094).

-Konstantiniyye, 1436/1, p.
+58 Konstantiniyye, 1436/1, p.
 4-6.